How Much Does A Website Cost

 Every website needs to be hosted on a web server.
 Again there are free options available, via Google for example, but these are limited and not always reliable.

-Hosting on a shared web server (containing other sites) usually costs around £10 a month and this is generally acceptable.
-(To have your own server is much more expensive with costs averaging around £60 a month.)
+Hosting on a shared web server (containing other sites) usually costs around $10 a month and this is generally acceptable.
+(To have your own server, in the case of high traffic, or high security sites, is much more expensive with costs averaging around $60 a month and up.)

 The Cost of Building a Website

-An initial website is made up of between one and 10 pages and is great for start-ups or small businesses.
+An initial website is made up of between one and five pages and is great for start-ups or small businesses.

 When purchasing a website you should consider the ease with which it could be upgraded or expanded in the future if the business were to grow, or if you were to add other services or products.